vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-shipping-provider.md

 };
 ```

-- `loading: boolean` - a reactive object containing information about loading state of your `load` or `save` method.
+- `loading: boolean` - a reactive object containing information about the loading state of your `load` or `save` method.

 - `error: UseShippingProviderErrors` - a reactive object containing the error message, if `load` or `save` failed for any reason.